maytees/reviseo/web/blog/why-excalidraw.md

 ### Tldraw - Tempting Competitor
 Now this one hurt.

-Tldraw is just as equally amazing as Excalidraw, as a matter of fact I found it and implemented the  Reviseo widget with it at first.
-The developer experience in terms of the SDK is much better compared to Excalidraw, because tldraw was meant to be used as a whiteboard library.
-While Excalidraw also did this, the DX was no where near as great as tldraw.
+[Tldraw](https://tldraw.dev) is just as equally amazing as Excalidraw, as a matter of fact I found it and implemented the  Reviseo widget with it at first.
+The developer experience in terms of the SDK is much better compared to Excalidraw, because [tldraw](https://tldraw.dev) was meant to be used as a whiteboard library.
+While Excalidraw also did this, the DX was no where near as great as [tldraw](https://tldraw.dev).

 After I had built the prototype, I loved it, I was very happy after spending too much time on other Canvas libraries.

 Then I read the license 😭.

-Tldraw isn't just open source - it's ***source-available with commercial restrictions***.
+[tldraw](https://tldraw.dev) isn't just open source - it's ***source-available with commercial restrictions***.
 For produciton use, you need to buy a license - **$6,000** a year!

-Tldraw is a good choice if you're building an enterprise tool or a funded startup.
+[tldraw](https://tldraw.dev) is a good choice if you're building an enterprise tool or a funded startup.
 But for a bootstrapped product like Reviseo?
 It's a scary thing to look at.

 ## Conclusion Why Excalidraw Won
 It hit the sweet spot: